praekeltfoundation/vumi/docs/intro/tutorial02.rst

 In this part of the tutorial we'll be creating a simple chat bot communicating over `Google Talk`_.

-More specifically we'll be utilizing Vumi's XMPP *transport worker* to log into a `Google Talk`_ account and listen for incomming chat messages.
-When messages are received an `Alice Bot`_ based *application worker* will determine an appropriate response based on the incomming message.
+More specifically we'll be utilizing Vumi's XMPP *transport worker* to log into a `Google Talk`_ account and listen for incoming chat messages.
+When messages are received an `Alice Bot`_ based *application worker* will determine an appropriate response based on the incoming message.
 The XMPP *transport worker* will then send the response.
 For another `Google Talk`_ user chatting with the Vumi connected account it should *appear* as if she is conversing with another human being.

 .. note::